python/cpython/Doc/faq/design.rst

 ------------------------------------------------

-For technical reasons, a generator used directly as a context manager would not work right.
+For technical reasons, a generator used directly as a context manager would not work correctly.
 When, as is most common, a generator is used as an iterator run to completion, no closing is needed.
 When it is, wrap is as "contextlib.closing(generator)" in the 'with' statment.